Supplements & Ingredients

 Ascorbic acid remains the most studied and proven effective, especially for systemic health benefits.

-Buffered forms like sodium and calcium ascorbate are favored for their reduced acidity, beneficial for sensitive stomachs or those requiring higher doses.
+Practitioners use buffered forms (sodium and calcium ascorbate) for their reduced acidity, or with patients who either have sensitive stomachs or require higher doses.

 Vitamin C supplements also come in different delivery methods: